Finance (FIN)

 Term Typically Offered: Fall, Spring, Summer

-Description: FIN majors only.
-A new or continued workplace experience in an approved Finance position which offers new learning and/or additional responsibilities that continue the student's progression of learning and opportunity for practical application of classroom theory and tools.
+Description: A new or continued workplace experience in an approved Finance position which offers new learning and/or additional responsibilities that continue the student's progression of learning and opportunity for practical application of classroom theory and tools.
+FIN Majors or Real Estate Minors only.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.